TaitoUnited/full-stack-template/README.md

     $ taito stop

-Write `taito oper` and press TAB to get the list of most important commands for operating your project.
-Note that the `oper` grouping prefix is optional so you can leave it out when running a command.

 Run `taito -h` to get detailed instructions for all commands.
 Run `taito COMMAND -h` to search for a command (e.g `taito log -h`, `taito clean -h`).
 For troubleshooting run `taito --trouble`.
+NOTE: If you run into authorization errors, authenticate with the `taito --auth:ENV` command.

+If taito-cli autocomplete is enabled, you can write `taito oper` and press TAB to get the list of most important commands for operating your project.
+Note that the `oper` grouping prefix is optional so you can leave it out when running a command.

 See PROJECT.md for project specific conventions and documentation.